scottellis/overo-irqlat/README.md

 Refer to the *_gpio-irq-latency.png screenshots.

 For the gpio toggle test, the IRQ_PIN irq handler is not enabled and not used in the test.
-The module just runs a tight loop setting TEST_PIN high then low again for 1000 iterations.
+The module just runs a tight loop setting TOGGLE_PIN high then low again for 1000 iterations.
 You can watch with an oscope the time this takes.

 Refer to the *-gpio-toggle-1000.png screenshots.